 Audible made some big changes to its service in 2021 which made it more difficult for Scribd to compete than in prior years.
 But Scribd has also listened to points of critique and improved their service immensely over the last year!

 Table of Contents

-Scribd is a digital library service that promotes itself as giving unlimited access to ebooks and audiobooks.
-For a flat fee of $9.99 per month, you can borrow a number of books.
+Scribd is a digital library service with a single subscription model.
+For a flat monthly fee of $9.99, you get access to a huge library of ebooks and audiobooks.
 You need the Scribd app to access them and you can listen to audiobooks either by downloading them to your device or streaming them.
 Many big publishing houses, as well as indie publishers, offer books through this subscription.